 - Jetstar is opening up Australia-Asia and intra-Asia leisure travel markets through a combination of its Australian operations and associate airlines (Jetstar Japan, Jetstar Pacific in Vietnam and Jetstar Asia in Singapore) across the region.

 - Our freight business is responding to strong trade ties by diversifying the range of goods it transports as demand for premium Australian products grows.
+In 2018, we launched more frequent freight services to Asia to account for growing demand for Australian produce.
 Across the Group, we're investing in Asian language skills, sales and marketing channels.

 See how we are gaining access to high growth markets with Jetstar branded airlines across Asia.